 C.3k.
 Department of Treasury: Treasury funding from the U.S. Department of the Treasury (US TD).

 C.3l.
 Other Federal Resources: List all other federal funding sources not listed above in Items C.3l.i-C.3l.iv.
-PLEASE PROVIDE THE FULL NAME OF THE FEDERAL DEPARTMENT.
-For each program, please list the name and the funding source.
-Please DO NOT use acronyms or abbreviations.
+PROVIDE THE FULL NAME OF THE FEDERAL DEPARTMENT.
+For each program, list the name and the funding source.
+DO NOT use acronyms or abbreviations.
 It is important that all programs listed under “Other” in Item 3l. are scrutinized at the state level.
 Often programs entered here belong on the more specific categories listed in the pre-existing Federal categories.
-For those programs that are listed in these fields, please provide as much detail as possible.
+For those programs that are listed in these fields, provide as much detail as possible.
 Include the CFDA number.

 C.3m.
 Total Other Federal Resources (auto-calculated): The total will auto-calculate from the items listed above.